Hamiltonian Complexity in the Thermodynamic Limit: Computing Ground Energies for Finite TI Hamiltonians

 \subsection{Analysis of the ground energy of the Hamiltonian}

 This section contains the analysis of the ground energy of the Hamiltonian and a proof that if the chain length is $N(x)$, then the value $f(x)$ can be determined by a sufficiently accurate ($1/poly(N)$) estimate of the ground energy.
-Section \ref{sec:cycliccomp} establishes that the computation is cyclical in nature, meaning that if the computation tracks start in state $\ket{\phi}$ at the beginning of a Track 1-2 cycle, then the computation tracks will return to the same state $\ket{\phi}$ at the beginning of the next Track 1-2 cycle.
+Section \ref{sec:cycliccomp} establishes that the computation is cyclical in nature, meaning that if the computation tracks start in state $\ket{\phi}$ at the beginning of a Track 1-2 iteration, then the computation tracks will return to the same state $\ket{\phi}$ at the beginning of the next Track 1-2 iteration.
 This computation is repeated $2T+1$ times over the course of the entire cycle (for Tracks $1$, $2$, and $3$).

 Section \ref{sec:groundenergy} contains the main analysis of the ground energy of the Hamiltonian.
 The Hamiltonian has a block-diagonal structure which allows us to analyze the energy of each block independently.
 We first eliminate blocks that correspond to incorrect clock states.
 Then we eliminate blocks in which the initial configuration of the computation is incorrect.
 Thus, we can assume that we have a correct computation which uses the correct string $x$ as the input.
 A block is also parameterized by $y$ the first $m$ bits of the witness tape which are used as guesses for the responses of the oracle.
 We eliminate blocks in which the timer length on Track $3$ does not correspond to the correct $T(x, y)$ and blocks in which $y$ contains an incorrect {\em yes} guess.
-These all have periodic costs that occur at least once every $p(N)$ clock steps in a cycle.
-Finally, we give an exact expression for the lowest eigenvalue within a block, and show that blocks that correspond to the correct $y$ will have the smallest eigenvalue.
+These all have periodic costs that occur at least once every $p(N)$ clock steps in an iteration.
+Finally, we give an exact expression for the lowest eigenvalue within blocks which do not have a periodic cost, and show that blocks that correspond to the correct $y$ will have the smallest eigenvalue.
 Then we show how the value of $T(x, y)$ and $f(x)$ can be extracted from a good approximation of this smallest eigenvalue.